-These are some phrases sadly heard by family members, care partners, and friends of those with dementia.
-If not addressed and acknowledged, these repetitive phrases will often times lead to and escalate into more challenging situations and anxiety for all involved.
+These are common phrases heard by family members, caregivers and friends of those with dementia.
+These repetitive phrases if not addressed and acknowledged will often times lead to and escalate into more difficult situations and anxiety for all involved.

 There is always a reason for what is being expressed.
-Understanding the verbal and non-verbal cues of the individual will help in managing their behavior and better understanding their needs.
-Communication is one of the biggest challenges for family members, care partners, and friends of those with cognitive impairments.
+Understanding the non- verbal and verbal cues of the individual will help in managing their behavior and your understanding of their needs.
+Communication is one of the biggest challenges for family members and friends of those with cognitive impairments!
 So many people just do not know what to say or do!
-Suddenly they become nervous and do not know how to act in front of their loved one.

-How can one address these behaviors and help to move things forward in a positive way for all involved?
-I have developed an approach below which can help you on the way to learning, understanding, forming meaningful connections, and communicating effectively with your loved one!
-It takes time, but it is very effective!
+How can one address these behaviors and help to move things forward in a positive way?
+I have developed an approach below which can help you on the way to learning, understanding, and communicating effectively with your loved one!
+It takes time, but is effective!

 The FAACE APPROACH:

-Focus: Focus on the feelings and emotions being conveyed.
-They may be feeling lonely, frustrated, bored, scared, anxious, or even excited thinking about home, lost family, or other aspects of the past.
-Some specifics of communication and redirection will depend upon what they are reflecting back to, either career, childhood, work, or time as a homemaker or mother.
-Try to connect and establish the time period and situation, then model communication around that area.
-Try to understand and tap into their mood and emotions along the way, as this will help to cue you to the next steps and direction you should take to have meaningful communication and engagement.
+Focus on the feeling: They may be feeling lonely, frustrated, bored, scared, anxious, or even excited thinking about home, lost family, or the past.
+Some aspects of communication and redirection will depend upon what they are reflecting back to… either career, childhood, work, or time as a homemaker or mother.
+Try to connect and establish the time period and situation then model communication around that area.

 Approach: It is all about the approach.
 The approach makes all the difference and will effect the person.
-If the person becomes startled by movements, adapt and move at a slower pace.
+If the person becomes startled by movements, move at a slower pace.
 If a noise upsets them, reassure and adjust the noise level if possible.
-Always value personal space when approaching an individual as this is so important!
-Remember you would never want to come across as confrontational due to not valuing their space- think of how you would feel.
-Remember, however that your perception will not be theirs perhaps.
-They will perceive things differently and it is important to understand and adjust things based on their perceptions of reality and reactions.
+Remember your perception will not be theirs perhaps.
+They will perceive things differently and it is important to understand and adjust things based on their perceptions of reality.
 Adjust your approach to things when anxiety or behavioral triggers occur.
-If not working, take a break and then reproach later.

 Acknowledge: Acknowledge all communication even if repetitive, as if ignored, it can lead to anxiety, sadness and frustration.
 All communication has a purpose in some way.
 Look at and take cues from facial expressions and general body language as it conveys a great deal about the person!
-Acknowledge feelings and intentions or offer help if the person is asking the same question over and over.
-Connect at their level and try to understand what is being conveyed on their part and then tap into that area or emotion.
-If redirection is needed talk about something that sparks a happy thought. or start a meaningful activity such as looking through a photo album or making a craft.
-Talk in general about the day, tell a story, or sing a familiar song softly to or with the person while doing tasks.
-Motion and rhythm can be great tools along with touch as physical connection, skin to skin contact through hand holding and even rocking can be of comfort.
-And sometimes merely the sound of your voice and knowing someone is there can be all it takes to create trust and comfort.
+Offer help if the person is asking the same question over and over.
+Talk about something that sparks a happy thought.
+Start a meaningful activity such as looking through a photo album or making a craft.
+Talk in general about the day, tell a story or even sing softly to or with the person while doing tasks.
+Sometimes the sound of your voice and knowing someone is there can be all it takes to create trust and comfort.

-Connect, comfort and reassure: Trust is critical and needs to be frequently reestablished for those with cognitive impairment.
-Those with cognitive impairments can lose connections with others at times throughout the course of a day due to daily movement and activities.
-Remember again to always value an individuals personal space initially and when approaching them.
-Let them connect on their terms and provide simple, verbal cues to support this.
-Never come up behind an individual or surprise them.
-If acceptable approach from the side if sitting in a chair and slowly come to their level or if standing reach out in a welcoming, familiar manner while approaching and let them take your hand or arm.
-Monitor their reactions and let things progress and unfold on their terms.
-If the encounter is not positive or not received well you can always reproach at a later time.
-Do not be frustrated or disappointed.
-If positive hold their hand as making physical connections and having skin to skin contact can usually be of comfort.
-Give a soft pat or reach an arm around their back when talking or walking together.
-From birth we enjoy being surrounded in comfort, cuddled, this does not change and fosters security and a familiar feeling.
-Lightly rub their back or hand from time to time if they find this to be of comfort.
-Appropriate touch is often calming, soothing and the key to developing trust and again security.
-Make eye contact to let them know that you are listening and understand what they are saying.
+Comfort and reassure: Trust is critical and needs to be frequently reestablished due to cognitive issues.
+If acceptable give a hug, hold their hand, or give a soft pat or light rub on the back from time to time.
+Appropriate touch is often times soothing and the key to developing trust and security.
+Make eye contact to let them know that your listening and understand what they are saying.
 Reassure the person that you are there for them and that you understand.
 Sometimes explaining this can make them feel better.
-You may have to repeat this several times throughout the day in a variety of ways to reinforce and remind.
+You may have to repeat this several times throughout the day to reinforce and remind.
 Also if they leave the room or you are away from them for some time, they may forget who you are and why you are there.
 This can be very scary and lead to anxiety.
-Calmly start from scratch to reestablish the connection when away from the person and then move forward with connecting and forming their trust again.
+Calmly start from scratch to reestablish the connection / relationship when away from the person and then move forward with connecting and forming their trust again.

-Environment: Create and maintain a calm, consistent, structured, environment as much as possible.
+Environment: Create and maintain a calm, consistent, structured, environment.
 This will provide the individual with security, visual cueing, and lessen anxiety.
 Have a set, basic daily routine.
-Use soft, simple, relaxed, and gentle tones when speaking.
+Use soft, relaxed, and gentle tones when speaking.
 Never rush!
-Those with cognitive impairments are very sensitive and pick up on stress, irritation, etc. Identify triggers for anxiety and issues. when possible.
-Most of the time something will prompt a change or cause frustration or other behavioral issues to begin.
-The time of the day, a noise, a change of routine, a change of environment, frustration over wanting to do something that they cannot do, discomfort that they cannot resolve, or something else that perhaps causes frustration, fear, anxiety can all trigger behavior issues.
-Try to be proactive and limit triggers when possible and redirect behavior when they occur.
-Observation, along with responding and supporting meaningful engagement and connections are key!
-Modifications along the way will be needed based on changes in their health and disease progression.
+Identify triggers for anxiety and issues.
+Most of the time something will prompt a change or cause behavioral issues to begin.
+The time of the day, a noise, a change of routine, a change of environment, frustration over wanting to do something that they cannot do, or something else that perhaps causes frustration, fear, anxiety can all trigger behavior issues.
+Try to avoid triggers when possible and redirect behavior when they occur.

 Some approaches to take and try for common repetitive phrases: